White House Conference on Civil Rights

-President Lyndon Johnson had promised this conference in his commencement address at Howard University the year before.
-Like that address, the conference was named "To Fulfill These Rights."
-The title was a play on "To Secure These Rights," a report issued by Truman's civil rights commission in 1947.
-There were over 2,400 participants, representing all the major civil rights groups except SNCC, which boycotted the conference.
+One year before the conference took place, President Johnson promised its occurrence in his commencement address at Howard University.
+In the commencement, he stated that this conference would be titled "To Fulfill These Rights," and would execute the constitutional rights of African Americans that have been wrongfully denied.
+A year later, this promise was fulfilled at the White House Conference on Civil Rights with over 2,500 participants, representing all major civil rights groups.
+That is, all major civil rights groups except the Student Nonviolent Coordinating Committee (SNCC), which boycotted the conference.
+This boycott occurred due to the belief that Johnson's administration was not genuine in their claims to insure the rights of African Americans.
+This concern was proven wrong, as the conference focused on four areas of discussion regarding equal access to the following topics: the justice system, financial stability, residence, and schooling.
 Out of the conference came a hundred-page report that called for "legislation to ban racial discrimination in housing and the administration of criminal justice, and...suggested increased federal spending to improve the quality of housing and education."